 If you plans in Japan are firm, you might want to map out your travel on the Shinkansen BEFORE you leave.
 Since we knew the cities we would visit to see the games, my brother visited the JR sites (For trips from Tokyo and west, for trips from Tokyo and east) to plan the route we would take.
 He then used the information to make reservations for all of our travels within Japan on the bullet train at once.

 There are a couple of things to know about the JapanRail pass.
 When you purchase the pass online (which you should do no more than 60 days before you arrive, but leave enough time to receive the information at home before you leave), you will receive an Exchange Order.
 The Exchange Order is the redeemed for the rail pass once in Japan.
 You can obtain the pass at any JR Exchange Office.
-You may want to a google the location of the JR Exchange office nearest to where you are staying; it may not be coincident with the nearest JR Office.
+You may want to Google the location of the JR Exchange office nearest to where you are staying; it may not be coincident with the nearest JR Office.
 We discovered this staying in Shinjuku.
 The processes takes about 20 minutes, at which time you can make reservations on the bullet trains during your stay.

 4. Using money in Japan

-Despite being a modern nation on the cutting edge of technology, Japan is still a largely cash society.
+Despite being a nation on the cutting edge of technology, Japan is still a largely cash society.
 More places are accepting credit cards, though these places may NOT accept foreign credit cards (we experienced ourselves at the Buffaloes team store in Osaka).
 You can check with your credit card company to see if their services are accepted in Japan.

 In any event, we would recommend taking some Japanese currency (called yen) with you.
 You can get some yen from your bank before you go.
 The cash could help with purchasing train tickets from the airport to the city in which you are staying, for example.
 Once you arrive, you can obtain local currency at an ATM at any 7-11 store or Japanese post office (remember your card company will charge a fee for foreign transactions).